 The whole report was turned on its side – better for screens.
 Information was broken into key reporting sections – better for reading.

-Simple info graphics
+Simple info graphic design

 Each key reporting section had an amalgamated illustration and each key fact had an additional icon.